-The Kitimat Modernization Project (KMP) is complete.
+The $4.8 billion (US) Kitimat Modernization Project (KMP) is complete.
 The modernized aluminum smelter began operating in mid-2015 providing full-time employment for approximately 1,000.
-Modernization increased the smelter's production capacity by 48 per cent to approximately 420,000 tonnes of aluminum ingot per year using the most cost effective, energy efficient and environmentally friendly technology available.
-The company announced its final investment decision on December 1, 2011.
-Construction labour estimate is 1,500 jobs over three years.
-Once operational, the new smelter will provide employment for approximately 1,000.
+Modernization increased the smelter's production capacity by 48% to approximately 420,000 tonnes of aluminum ingot per year using the most cost effective, energy efficient and environmentally friendly technology available.
+The company announced the final investment decision for the project on December 1, 2011.
+Construction labour at peak (fall 2014) was approximately 3,400 including 1,000 local persons.

-Chevron Canada and Apache Canada each hold a 50 per cent stake in the Kitimat LNG terminal, Pacific Trail Pipeline and 644,000 gross undeveloped acres in the Horn and Liard River basins in northeast BC.
-Chevron will operate the two-train liquefaction plant and the pipeline; Apache will operate the upstream assets.
-The terminal will have an initial capacity to produce 700 million cubic feet of natural gas per day or five million tonnes of liquefied natural gas per year.
+Chevron Canada and Woodside Canada each hold a 50% stake in the Kitimat LNG terminal, Pacific Trail Pipeline and 644,000 gross undeveloped acres in the Horn and Liard River basins in northeastern BC.
+Kitimat LNG will have an initial capacity to produce 700 million cubic feet of natural gas per day or five million tonnes of LNG per year.
 In October 2011, the National Energy Board granted a permit to export up to 10 million tonnes of LNG annually over 20 years.
-In January 2014, Kitimat LNG awarded the Engineering, Procurement and Construction Contract to a joint venture involving Fluor Canada and JGC Corporation of Japan.
-Required labour is estimated to be up to 2,500 jobs during construction (three years) and up to 150 permanent jobs for operation.
-A final investment decision is expected in 2014.
-Site preparation and access road upgrades are ongoing, along with construction of temporary worker accommodation on the site of the former Eurocan Pulp & Paper mill.
+In January 2014, the Engineering, Procurement and Construction (EPC) contract was awarded to a joint venture involving Fluor Canada and JGC Corp of Japan.
+Required labour is estimated to be 3,000 - 5,000 jobs during construction and 100 – 200 permanent jobs upon completion.
+The project is subject to a final investment decision.
+Site preparation and other early works are ongoing, along with construction of temporary worker accommodation on the site of the former Eurocan Pulp & Paper Mill.

-New 42-inch, 470 km pipeline to supply gas transferred from the Spectra Energy Transmission System at Summit Lake (north of Prince George, BC) to Kitimat LNG for export.
+A new 42", 470km pipeline to supply gas from Summit Lake, BC (north of Prince George) to Kitimat LNG for export.
 PTP is expected to move one billion cubic feet of natural gas per day.
-Provincial environmental approval was granted in June 2008, followed by federal environmental approval in March 2009.
-Front End Engineering and Design study was undertaken in 2010.
+Provincial and federal environmental approvals were granted in 2008 and 2009 respectively.
+Front End Engineering and Design Study was undertaken in 2010.
 The First Nations Limited Partnership for the PTP project ensures all 16 First Nations whose traditional territory is located along the pipeline route will receive immediate and long-term benefits from the project.
-A final investment decision is expected in 2014 in conjunction with the Kitimat LNG project.
-Chevron Canada and Apache Canada are each 50 per cent owners of PTP.
+A final investment decision is expected to be made in conjunction with the Kitimat LNG project.
+Chevron Canada and Woodside Canada are each 50% owners of PTP.

-In May 2012, Shell Canada formally announced the development of a proposed two billion cubic feet per day liquefied natural gas export facility on the site of the former Methanex methanol plant.
+In May 2012, Shell Canada formally announced the development of a proposed two billion cubic feet per day LNG export facility on the site of the former Methanex methanol plant.
 LNG Canada is a joint venture led by Shell (50% interest) along with PetroChina Co.
 (20%), KOGAS (15%) and Mitsubishi (15%).
 On May 20, 2014 it was announced that CFSW LNG Constructors (a partnership of Chiyoda, Foster Wheeler, SAIPEM and WorleyParsons) will be the main contractor for construction of the LNG Canada facility.
 The project consists of the construction and operation of natural gas treatment facilities, liquefaction and storage facilities, marine terminal facilities, an interconnecting cryogenic transfer pipeline, and supporting infrastructure.
-LNG Canada will initially consist of two-trains, each with the capacity to produce six million tonnes of LNG per year, with an option to expand the project in the future.
+LNG Canada will initially consist of two trains, each with the capacity to produce six million tonnes of LNG per year, with an option to expand the project in the future.
 Approximately 5,500 - 7,500 jobs will be created during construction and 400 – 800 for operations.
-In February 2013, the National Energy Board awarded a permit to export up to 24 million metric tonnes of LNG annually over 25 years.
+In February 2013, the National Energy Board (NEB) approved a permit to export up to 24 million metric tonnes of LNG annually over 25 years.
 A project description was filed with the federal and provincial environmental assessment agencies in April 2013.
 In November 2014, a power agreement was reached with BC Hydro to allow LNG Canada to use clean, renewable electricity for ancillary needs.
 The project received provincial and federal Environmental Assessment Certificates in June 2015.
 In January 2016, a 40-year export licence was granted by the NEB.
 The project awaits a final investment decision before moving into development.

-Pacific Northern Gas (PNG) is proposing to upgrade its gas transmission capacity by looping (or twinning) its existing natural gas transmission pipeline between Summit Lake, BC and Kitimat.
-The new pipeline will increase the overall pipeline capacity of the PNG Transmission System in order to meet the requirements of its existing customers and new small-scale liquefied natural gas projects proposed for construction in Kitimat.
-The project involves the construction of approximately 525 km of new 24-inch pipe, operating in parallel with the existing 10-inch pipeline.
-The project would also include the replacement of four existing compressor stations and would have an initial capacity of 600 million cubic feet per day.
+Pacific Northern Gas (PNG) is proposing to upgrade its gas transmission capacity by looping (or twinning) its existing natural gas pipeline between Summit Lake, BC and Kitimat.
+The new pipeline will increase the overall capacity of the PNG transmission system in order to meet the requirements of its existing customers and new small-scale LNG projects proposed for construction in Kitimat.
+The project involves construction of approximately 525km of new 24" pipe operating in parallel with the existing 10" pipeline.
+The project would also include replacement of four existing compressor stations and would have an initial capacity of 600 million cubic feet per day.
 A project description was filed with the federal and provincial environmental assessment agencies in July 2013.

-In August 2012, Kitimat Clean Ltd. submitted a proposal to build a large oil refinery in the Kitimat Valley to process heavy crude oil delivered by pipeline or rail.
+In August 2012, Kitimat Clean Ltd submitted a proposal to build a large oil refinery in the Kitimat Valley to process heavy crude oil delivered by rail.
 An environmental assessment is in progress.
 The refinery will process 550,000 barrels of diluted bitumen per day, producing 240,000 barrels per day of diesel, 100,000 barrels per day of gasoline, and 50,000 barrels per day of aviation fuel.
-Approximately 6,000 workers will be required during the construction phase, and the refinery will create 3,000 permanent full time jobs.
-In April 2013, Kitimat Clean signed a Memorandum of Understanding with the Industrial and Commercial Bank of China, which will serve as a financial advisor and cooperate in the financing of the project.
+Approximately 6,000 workers will be required during the construction phase and 3,000 permanent full time jobs upon completion.
+In April 2013, Kitimat Clean signed a Memorandum of Understanding with the Industrial and Commercial Bank of China which will serve as financial advisor and cooperate in the financing of the project.
 In June 2014, Hatch Ltd was contracted to conduct a basic engineering design, and Expander Energy entered into an agreement with Kitimat Clean to license its FTCrude refining process.

-Map of all proposed natural gas pipelines in northern British Columbia
+Map of proposed natural gas pipelines in northern British Columbia

 (courtesy BC Environmental Assessment Office)